Yorgo & Co designed the new Hermès men’s fragrance

 Laconic packaging design with bold accents conveys a sense of masculinity.

-The well-known brand hired a studio to design the packaging even before the scent began.
-As representatives of the studio shared, before starting the development of the visual part, they managed to smell the first versions of the fragrance, which became the inspiration for the design.
+The well-known brand hired a studio to design the packaging before the scent began.
+As representatives of the studio shared, before starting the development of the visual part, they smelled the first versions of the fragrance, which inspired the design.

-The basis of the packaging is typography, namely a strict font with clear lines and spaces inside letters and numbers.
-The color for the design was chosen gray, making the inscription H24 and the brand logo black.
+The packaging’s basis is typography, a strict font with clear lines and spaces inside letters and numbers.
+The design’s color was chosen: gray, making the inscription H24 and the brand logo black.
 On the sides, you can see the light green-yellow inserts.

 Hermes H24 New Logo

-In addition to packaging design, the Yorgo & Co team was involved in other processes.
+The Yorgo & Co team was involved in other processes in addition to packaging design.
 The studio selected the main colors and created the sales tools.
-Additionally, the designers have developed digital animation, which was able to play with the unusual shape of the bottle with the H24 logo.
+Additionally, the designers developed digital animation, which played with the bottle’s unusual shape with the H24 logo.

-The Yorgo & Co design studio is known for collaborating with global luxury brands such as Louis Vuitton, Emporio Armani, and others.
-The studio itself is located in Paris – the center of fashion and modern trends.
-Additionally, designers create a visual identity for various other companies specializing in the production of alcohol, music, or for publishers.
+The Yorgo & Co. design studio is known for collaborating with global luxury brands such as Louis Vuitton, Emporio Armani, and others.
+The studio is in Paris, the center of fashion and modern trends.
+Additionally, designers create a visual identity for various companies that produce alcohol, music, or publishers.
 The portfolio contains individual fonts, signs, covers, and other works.